SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-specifications.md

 | RG5c| test|test|no|test|test|test |AMI|

 Explanations for settings:
-* **Transformation test** – a test is performed to choose between an additive decomposition (no transformation) and a multiplicative decomposition (logarithmic transformation).
+* **Transformation test** – a test is performed to choose between an additive decomposition (no transformation of the series) and a multiplicative decomposition (a logarithmic transformation of the series).
 * **Pre-adjustment for leap-year** – a correction of the February values applied to the original series before a logarithmic transformation.
 The original values in February are multiplied by 28.25/29 for leap years and by 28.25/28 for non-leap years.
 Values for other months are not modified.
 * **Working days** – a pre-test is made for the presence of the working day effect by using one calendar variable in the specification.
 * **Trading days** – a pre-test is made for the presence of the trading day effect by using six calendar variable in the specification.